ellea-vallee/oca-foundation-painting-log/_posts/2024-04-29-exercise-1-9-impasto-study.md

 layout: post
 title: "Exercise 1.9 • Impasto Study"
 date: 2024-04-29 17:49:04 +0000
-categories: [Coursework, Project 1.3 - Developping your mark making]
+categories: [coursework, project-1-3-developping-your-mark-making]
-tags: [acrylic painting, learning log, painting study, still life]
+tags: [acrylic-painting, learning-log, painting-study, still-life]
 ---

 In this last exercise, I tried to incorporate the impasto technique into a study.
 I used a 24 x 30 cm canvas board and acrylic paint for this study.
 As subject matter I used a painting by Wayne Thiebaud.
 I am a big fan of his paintings, both in terms of subject matter, colour palettes and technique.
 I particularly like his paintings of cakes and sweets.
 I had never used a paint knife before so this really was more an exploration than a study!
 I was curious to see if I could reproduce the style of "Cupcake" an oil painting on canvas which Thiebaud completed in 2000.